MFahad777/Typy-js/README.md

 ## Validation.uppercase(validation_options)

-A function that returns a validation middleware to set string value as uppercase.
+A function that returns a sanitizer middleware to set string value as uppercase.

 `validation_options (Optional)`
 - `checkIn (Optional)`: Specifies the location to check the field (e.g., "body", "query", "params").
 Default is 'any'